evanshortiss/fh-mbaas-proxy/README.md

 ## CHANGELOG

+* 1.0.0 - Support only node.js versions above 4.4.2.
+Use `debug` for logging.
 * 0.2.1 - Fix excessive info level logs
 * 0.2.0 - Update to support _fhconfig.json_ for configuration.
 Improve docs.
 * 0.1.3 - Remove 0.1.2 fixes since they are not working as expected